cseanburns/journal-issues/manuscript.md

   science itself.
-To replace the journal issue, this paper argues that scholarly publishing and journals could more fully embrace digital technologies by creating digital libraries to present scholarly output.
+To replace the journal issue, this paper argues that scholarly publishing and journals could more fully embrace digital technologies by creating digital libraries to present and organize scholarly output.
 ---

 # Introduction